zyllio/zyllio-sdk/README.md

 An action is a piece of logic executed by the mobile app. most of the time when a component is pressed

-An Action is a Typescript class that implements `ActionInterface` and implement an `execute` method as per this example
+An Action is a Typescript class that implements `ActionInterface` and implements an `execute` method as per this example

 ```typescript
 class MyAction implements ActionInterface {